martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

     ...
 }
 ```
-If we run the algorithm now, the particles will expand into the new directions correctly, but when they should contract, an error message is logged, saying "Expanded particle with three bonds to expanded neighbor tries to contract." (or something similar).
+If we run the algorithm now, the amoebots will expand into the new directions correctly, but when they should contract, an error message is logged, saying "Expanded particle with three bonds to expanded neighbor tries to contract." (or something similar).
 This is because at the beginning of a round, all possible bonds are active, and after a movement in direction North-North West or South-South West, there will be three bonds between two expanded neighbors:

 <img src="~/images/adv_nnw_bonds.png" alt="Bonds after North-North West movement" title="Bonds after North-North West movement" width="300"/>

-There is no way in which all of these bonds could behave consistently when any of the particles contract.
+There is no way in which all of these bonds could behave consistently when any of the amoebots contract.
 To fix this, we need to figure out which bonds must be released such that a contraction will lead back to the original line structure.
 In this case, the orientation of the bonds is helpful: Originally, all bonds are oriented horizontally, i.e., the bonds are parallel to the West-East axis.
 Because bonds can only rotate in handover movements (which we do not have here), we must keep the horizontal bonds and release all non-horizontal bonds: